GSA/fedramp-gov/_posts/2024-06-27-release-of-et-framework.md

     <td>Updated process graphic and responsibility matrix</td>
     <td>Improved clarity on processes and artifact flows between processes.

-Incorporate nominations by agencies and CSPs and engagement with the FedRAMP Technical Advisory Group.
+<p>Incorporate nominations by agencies and CSPs and engagement with the FedRAMP Technical Advisory Group.</p>
 </td>
   </tr>
   <tr>